hashchange/jquery.scrollable/README.md

 - the user holds down a mouse button, clicks, or double-clicks in the scrolling area
 - the user touches the screen in the scrolling area, in a touch-enabled device.

+That way, the actions of the user are respected.
+They take precedence over automated animations.

+##### Exceptions for selected elements

-You might want to allow clicking or tapping on a few selected elements – controls with a fixed position, for instance – without stopping the scroll animation.
+Occasionally, you might want to allow clicking or tapping on a few selected elements – controls with a fixed position, for instance – without stopping the scroll animation.
 That is easy to do.

 The click and touch detection responds to `mousedown`, `touchstart` and `pointerdown` events.
-We just have to prevent these events from bubbling up to the scroll container.

-So we add an event handler to our controls which does just that:
+In order to keep the scroll animation running, you just have to prevent these events from bubbling up to the scroll container.
+Add an event handler to your controls which does just that:

 ```js
 $controls.on( "mousedown touchstart pointerdown", function ( event ) {